LeetaH666/Notes/docs/courses/financial_statements_analysis/9_analysis_of_statement_of_shareholders_equity.md

-# The Analysis of the Statement of Shareholders' Equity
+# Chapter 9: The Analysis of the Statement of Shareholders' Equity

 ### Reformulated Statement of Common Stockholders' Equity
 <div align='center'>